 In this article we'll look at both measures along with the appropriate formulation you can use to arrive at a property's market value the next time you're working with rental income property.

-GRM measures the ratio between a rental property's gross scheduled income and its price.
+Gross rent multiplier (or GRM) measures the ratio between a rental property's gross scheduled income and its stated price.

-You're considering the purchase of a 5-unit apartment building with a gross rent of $64,000 and want to compute the property's value based on the neighborhood's average GRM of 5.0.
+You're considering the purchase of a 5-unit apartment building with a gross rent of $64,000 and you want to compute the property's estmated market value based on the neighborhood's average GRM of 5.0.

 Capitalization rate (or, cap rate) expresses the relationship between a property's value and its net operating income (NOI) for the current or coming year.

-- Value - The stated price for the property
+- Market Value = the stated price for the rental property

 Let's say that you're trying to establish a reasonable sale price on small office complex with a net operating income of $40,600, and based upon your research the average cap rate for similar properties is 8.5%.